Pouyadevsecops/mongo-cluster/README.md

   mongo-network:
     driver: bridge
 ```
-You must put docker-compose file on your 3 servers
+You must put docker-compose file on your 3 servers.
-/data is the xfs format partition on external disk
+/data is the xfs format partition on external disk.

 ## C. You need to create mongodb-keyfile on your server for authentication.